OpenPrograms/Vexatos-Programs/selene/README.md

  - `table.zipped(t1:table, t2:table):table` This will merge two tables into one if both have the same length, in the pattern `{{t1[1], t2[1]}, {t1[2], t2[2]}, ...}`

 ###string
-These functions will not work directly called on a string, i.e. `string.drop("Hello", 2)` will work but `("Hello"):drop(2)` will not.
-For that, use wrapped strings.
+These functions will work directly called on a string, i.e. `string.drop("Hello", 2)` will work and `("Hello"):drop(2)` will as well.
 `function` may be a Lua function or a wrapped function (for instance a lambda).
  - `string.foreach(s:string, f:function)` This calls `f` once for every character in the string, with either the character or the index and the character as parameters.
  - `string.map(s:string, f:function):list or map` This function calls `f` once for every character in the string, with either the character or the index and the character as parameters, and inserts whatever it returns into a new table, which will then get returned as a list if possible and a map otherwise.
- - `string.filter(s:string, f:function):stringlist` This function calls `f` once for every character in the string, with either the character or the index and the character as parameters, and, if `f` returns `true`, will insert the character into a new wrapped string which will get returned, meaning that every character `f` returns `false` on will be removed.
+ - `string.filter(s:string, f:function):string` This function calls `f` once for every character in the string, with either the character or the index and the character as parameters, and, if `f` returns `true`, will insert the character into a new string which will get returned, meaning that every character `f` returns `false` on will be removed.
  - `string.drop(s:string, n:number):string` This function will remove the first `n` characters from the string and return the new string.
  - `string.dropright(s:string, n:number):string` This function will remove the last `n` characters from the string and return the new string.
  - `string.dropwhile(s:string, f:function):string` This function will remove the first character of the string as long as `f` returns `true` on that character (or on the index and the character).